binshadhbu/NITCbase-dbms-lab/README.md

-please do not just copy-paste the code, first do it yourself self then debug using gdb multiple times then verify if you missed anything
+## Please do not simply copy and paste the code.
+Begin by writing it yourself to ensure a thorough understanding of the logic.
+Then, debug the program multiple times using GDB to identify and resolve any issues.
+Finally, review your work carefully to verify that nothing has been overlooked.